 Study Area

-The Western Beaches spans over four kilometers and covers an area of 120 hectares in Toronto’s western waterfront.
+The Western Beaches spans over four kilometres and covers an area of 120 hectares in Toronto’s western waterfront.
 It extends east from the mouth of the Humber River to the eastern edge of Marilyn Bell Park.
 Its northern boundary follows the historic shoreline along the CN Rail Corridor embankment and The Queensway, while its southern boundary extends into Lake Ontario to include the existing breakwaters.

 A context map of the City of Toronto, which displays the City and highlights the location of the study area.
 The map is not to scale.